julerobb1/julerobb1/README.md

 - 👋 Hi, I’m @julerobb1
 - 👀 I’m interested in ...
 Technology overall, Helping others, advancing my carrer, computers, amateur radio and the AT&T Longlines System/Network alongside Bell Labs and the Bell system.
 Use this invite code on discord! -> 9Jps5vmnMd
 - 🌱 I’m currently learning ...
-C++, how to make my websites look better. .
+C++,C# how to make my websites look better. .
 - 🌱 I am currently unemployed, but open to gig work for web dev and things like that.

 - 💞️ I’m looking to collaborate on ...
 Anything easy that I can work on.